My dear friends,

 The moment has finally come when you are called to act.
 It is not to do something great the call is; but just to exercise your rightful duty.

-First, let me do a little bit of straight talking.
+First, let me do a little bit of straight talk.
 You are given this time and opportunity to cast your vote.
 But before you decide it doesn’t matter; let me ask you, “What if all think likewise and stay at home instead of coming to cast your votes tomorrow?”

 I know that your excuses are genuine.
 It is the rainy season and travelling in the cold moist weather is not pleasant.
 Maybe your thought is that it is Friday tomorrow; and if you choose to stay home you get an extended weekend.
 I agree to both those arguments.